h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 - Fixed interest rate
 - Loan term and monthly payments are both fixed

-For this tutorial, we will assume a 6% Annual Percent Rate (APR) over 30 years.
+For this self-paced course, we will assume a 6% Annual Percent Rate (APR) over 30 years.
 APR is the amount one pays to borrow the funds.
 Additionally, we are going to assume an average home loan of $167,473 (this average was calculated by taking the sum of all the loans on the freddie_mac_500.csv dataset and dividing it by 30,001 which is the total number of mortgages on this dataset).
 For a mortgage of $167,473 the total interest paid after 30 years would be $143,739.01 [1].

 When looking at the **False Positives**, we can think about **5147** cases of people that the model predicted should not be granted a home loan because they were predicted to default on their mortgage.
 These **5147** loans translate to over **739 million dollars** in loss of potential income (**5147** * $143,739.01) in interest.